meagletheseagull/owl_shellhacks/README.md

 * Can you deal with a camera that is moving so it would track a point... like an owl.
 * Can you deal with a rotating camera?
 * Can you main tracking even if gps is intermittent?
+* A test harness UI where points can be dropped in the geographic area around the camera is highly encouraged.

 ### Ultra Bonus